sanjayrawat1/bookshop/catalog-service/README.md

 Once the command completes successfully, go to your GitHub account, navigate to your profile page, and enter the Packages section.
 You should see a new catalog-service entry (by default, packages hosting container images are private).
 If you click on the catalog-service entry, you'll find the **ghcr.io/<your_github_username>/catalog-service:latest** image you just published.

+### Managing Spring Boot containers with Docker Compose

+Finally, you can remove the network you used to make catalog service communicate with postgres.
+You won't need it anymore, as you will use docker-compose to manage the container life cycle.
+If you don't add any network configuration, docker compose will automatically create one for you and make all the containers in the file join it.
+That means they can interact with each other through their container names, relying on docker's built-in DNS server.

+`$ docker network rm catalog-network`

+It’s good practice to gather all deployment-related scripts in a separate codebase and, possibly, in a separate repository.
+We will use **bookshop-deployment** repository on GitHub.
+It'll contain all the Docker and Kubernetes scripts needed to run the application composing the bookshop system.